In Wisconsin, ID law proved insurmountable for many voters

 Supporters have long argued such restrictions are needed to prevent voter fraud, while critics have decried the laws as undermining democracy and leading to the disenfranchisement of elderly and minority voters such as Harris.

+The debate flared anew this week when President Donald Trump signed an executive order creating a commission to investigate voter fraud.
+Trump maintains, without evidence, that he would have won the popular vote had it not been for millions of people casting ballots illegally.
+Democrats and voting rights groups said Trump’s commission is merely a front for allowing Republican state officials to enact tough registration and voting requirements that would restrict the ability of minorities and the poor to cast ballots.

-Courts have also weighed in, upholding laws that are generally narrow in scope while striking down others considered too broad.
+Courts also have weighed in on the topic, upholding laws that are generally narrow in scope while striking down others considered too broad.
 A federal appeals court last year struck down a package of laws passed in North Carolina, including voter ID, saying they targeted black voters “with almost surgical precision.”

 The politicians and the lawyers may be at loggerheads, but to Harris, the injustice is beyond dispute.